chenwardT/lol_stats2/README.md

 `celery -A lol_stats2 worker -l info -Q store -n store.%h`

-Alternatively, you may start (and restart!) workers via `workers.sh` but beware of `RuntimeError: Acquire on closed pool`, as it uses `celery multi`.
+Alternatively, you may start (and restart!) workers via `workers_restart.sh` but beware of `RuntimeError: Acquire on closed pool`, as it uses `celery multi`.

 The celery monitor is optional, and listens on port 5555 by default: